Research studies

 These data show that the interpretation and execution of fMRI in the clinic varies from the best available evidence, a fact that will lead to varying accuracy in predicting post-surgical decline.
 Separately, they suggest that in spite of a lack of evidence, many clinicians already use fMRI maps to guide surgical margins and that the majority only recognize two language areas when they do so.
 This is significant as at least four further language regions are both identifiable using fMRI and are associated with language deficits when removed or directly stimulated.

 Mapping of language cortex beyond Broca’s and Wernicke’s areas.
 The above data suggests a clinical need for fMRI to identify critical language areas.
 We defined a new approach to estimate the location of six known language areas, including Broca’s & Wernicke’s areas, Exner’s Area, Supplementary Speech Area, Angular Gyrus, and the Basal Temporal Language Area.
 This method relies on a set of three different language tasks and a trained clinician selecting and combining data from the tasks to identify these regions.
-In 22 epilepsy patients, this method was reliable when used by different clinicians (78% overlap) and identified the Wada-defined language-dominant hemisphere with accuracy equivalent to the best published methods (85% of cases).12 Further, activation consistent with all six language regions consistently and more often than an automated analysis of the same data
+In 22 epilepsy patients, this method was reliable when used by different clinicians (78% overlap) and identified the Wada-defined language-dominant hemisphere with accuracy equivalent to the best published methods (85% of cases).12 Further, activation consistent with all six language regions consistently and more often than an automated analysis of the same data.

 A reliable, validated, freely-available multilingual battery (ongoing).
 The above work will have limited impact on patients’ lives if it cannot be reproduced, or is available only in English.
 Further, the above data showed that over half of surgical programs rely on closed (and often unvalidated) commercial software packages (52%) rather than freely-available published alternatives, and that 68% of US epilepsy programs use unvalidated in-house translations of tasks (most often in Spanish).
 We have provided the above tasks11 free for download on this site, and in over fifteen different languages (further translations pending).
 These protocols have been downloaded forty times to date, and have led to developing collaborations with Portuguese, Greek and South African epilepsy programs.